-The House remains OPEN during a major restoration.
+The Ground Floor restoration is complete!
 Want to know more?
 Click here.

 Calendar of Events

 Museum Members receive Free or discounted admission to many programs and special events.